tesla3327/michaelnthiessen/src/pages/difference-between-computed-property-and-watcher/index.md

 }
 ```

 You can put a watcher on any reactive property.
-This includes **computed props**, **props**, as well as data that is specified inside of `data()` on your Vue component.
+This includes [computed props](https://stackoverflow.com/questions/41067378/watching-computed-properties), **props**, as well as data that is specified inside of `data()` on your Vue component.

 They're really useful for **creating side effects** -- things that don't update your application's state immediately.

 If you need to fetch data or do some other **ansychronous action**, watched props are really good for that.
 Or maybe you need to interact with an imperative browser API, such as `localstorage`.

 Because watchers aren't expected to be pure functions, we can do all sorts of things like this with them!

-Watched props are really powerful, but many times we use a watcher when all we needed was a computed property.
+Watched props are really powerful, but many times I accidentally use a watcher when all that I needed was a computed property.

 ## What is a computed prop?
-Computed props let us compose new data from other data.
+[Computed props](https://vuejs.org/v2/guide/computed.html) let us compose new data from other data.

 Let's say we have a component that takes a person's `firstName` and `lastName`.
 We can create `fullName` as a computed prop: